Dog Friendly Accommodation

 Each of the above cottages has tiled floors and has a secure courtyard or garden that the dog can be left in.

-We also have a large (fifteen acre) exercise field at the front of the farm, where they can be excercised off the lead – and can swim in our ponds if they like (there is a hosepipe in the farm yard that you can use to wash them after swimming or mudddy walks !).
+We also have a large (fifteen acre) exercise field at the front of the farm, where they can be exercised off the lead – and can swim in our ponds if they like (there is a hosepipe in the farm yard that you can use to wash them after swimming or muddy walks !).

 There are many suitable walks from the farm and in the local area (you can walk to the coast and along the coastal path), plus there are many local beaches on which you can take your dogs (there are six all year dog friendly beaches near Looe, including small, quiet Talland Bay Beach, Hannafore Beach with super rock pools at low tide, the large shingle Seaton Beach, Lansallos Beach in a quiet cove, Downderry Beach (great for long walks) and the peaceful cove of Lantic Bay.).
 All of the local pubs accept dogs (including our local Jubilee Inn, which is less than a mile away down quiet lanes – and has a great bear garden).